 Biomass Resources: Bioenergy includes both commercial and non-commercial use.
 Commercial refers to the use of bioenergy in, for example, power plants or biofuel refineries, while non-commercial refers to the use of bioenergy for residential heating and cooking, primarily in rural households of today's developing countries, and as such is typically not traded or sold.
-Bioenergy potentials are derived from the GLOBIOM model and differ distribution of coal reserves shows the highest geographical diversity.
+Bioenergy potentials are derived from the GLOBIOM model and differ across SSPs as a result of different levels of competition over land for food and fibre, but ultimately only vary distribution of coal reserves shows the highest geographical diversity.
 Russia and the former Soviet Union states, Pacific OECD, North America, and Centrally Planned Asia and China all possess more than 10 ZJ of reserves.

-45 For assumptions and references on global fossil fuel reserves and resources in the MESSAGE please refer to the tables at the following link: https://docs.messageix.org/projects/global/en/latest/energy/resource/fossilfuel.html
+&lt;sup>40 For assumptions and references on global fossil fuel reserves and resources in the MESSAGE please refer to the tables at the following link: https://docs.messageix.org/projects/global/en/latest/energy/resource/fossilfuel.html